Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 Staff involved in the assessment clinic should be made aware of VHR screening patients, as their questions and the amount of support they need may be different to women recalled from routine screening.

-As with routine screening, the decision to place a woman on short term recall from assessment should only be done in exceptional circumstances and where felt to be clinically necessary.
+As with routine screening, the decision to place a woman on short-term recall from assessment should only be done in exceptional circumstances and when felt to be clinically necessary.

-Some of the VHR women surveillance protocols state that women require mammography with or without an MRI.
+Some of the VHR women surveillance protocols state that women aged 50 or over require mammography with or without an MRI.
 The decision for continuing MRI is based on an annual review of breast density.

 NHS BSP guidance on opting-out (ceasing) and withdrawing should be followed in all circumstances.